Kayaking with Wildlife

 Please take all your rubbish home for safe disposal.
 Unfortunately marine litter is a growing problem.
 It is estimated that around the world 1 million seabirds and 100,000 marine mammals and turtles are killed each year as a result of litter.
 Litter gets into the sea from a variety of sources including shipping, fishing, beach visitors and other land sources, storm drains and recreational activities.
 Did you know that it is perfectly legal for ships to dump waste at sea as long as they are more than 12 nautical miles from the coast!

 Please report your marine wildlife sightings to Dorset Wildlife Trust.
 The more we know about the wildlife in our waters the better able we are to protect it for the future.
 Record the species, number, behaviour, direction of travel, if any young are present and any other information you can, preferably with a photograph.
-You can also take part in surveys and join our online Kayakers Group (link) to find out about recent sightings in your area.
 All verified records are forwarded to Dorset Environmental Records Centre and national recording schemes.

 Enjoy but don't disturb wildlife

 Explore in small groups.
 This helps to keep noise levels low and appears less threatening to wildlife.

 Use binoculars for close viewing.
 There is no need to get very close to animals if you have a decent pair of binoculars.
 They will be less likely to disappear and you will see more natural behaviour if you keep your distance.

 Keep a minimum distance from animals.
 Keep at least 200m clear of seabird nesting sites / cliffs or seal haul-outs.
 Birds are particularly sensitive during the nesting period from 1st March to 31st July.
 Some seabirds balance eggs on their feet for incubation and will dislodge them if they panic-fly.